The three reasons I think INFPs are lonely are:

 Part One was about how we separate ourselves.
 Part Two is about exclusion.

 In my early 20’s, I was looking for Us people who thought our problems were what made us individuals.
 What I attracted were depressed, angry and angsty people who blamed society for our woes.
-I saw myself in them and realized this wasn’t who I wanted to be.
-I felt more alienated and alone than ever.
+I saw myself in them and when realized that this wasn’t who I wanted to be, I felt more alienated and alone than ever.

 My attitude changed when I started dancing.
-By some fluke, I was good and people would say hi.
+By some fluke, I was a good dancer and people would say hi.
 Over time it became easier to talk to people who I would have avoided before.
-In talking to Them, I realized that they weren’t that amorphous blob of shallow and compromise that I had invented Them to be.
-They were individuals going through their own problems and dealing the best they knew how.
+In talking to Them, I realized that they weren’t this amorphous blob of shallow compromise that I had projected on to Them.
+They were individuals going through their own struggles and dealing the best they knew how.